oerdnj/libtorrent-rasterbar/docs/manual.rst

  * The second thread is the disk I/O thread.
-All disk read and write operations are passed to this thread and messages are passed back to the main thread when the operation compeltes.
+All disk read and write operations are passed to this thread and messages are passed back to the main thread when the operation completes.
 The disk thread also verifies the piece hashes.

  * The third and forth threads are spawned by asio on systems that don't support non-blocking host name resolution to simulate non-blocking getaddrinfo().